cyrealtype/Cyrealfonts/README.md

-# WARNING: This is an archive and will not be maintained from 2016 onwards.
+# WARNING: This is an archive that is no longer maintained (since Jan 2016).

-See respective font repos in <https://github.com/cyrealtype/> for up-to-date versions
+See respective font repos in <https://github.com/cyrealtype/> for latest versions.

 Browse our collection of fonts on our website http://www.cyreal.org